Tenancy in Microsoft Entra ID

 Who can sign in to your app?

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration.

 - Single-tenant apps are only available in the tenant they were registered in, also known as their home tenant.

 - Multi-tenant apps are available to users in both their home tenant and other tenants.

-In the Azure portal, you can configure your app to be single-tenant or multi-tenant by setting the audience as follows.
+When you register an application, you can configure it to be single-tenant or multi-tenant by setting the audience as follows.

 Use this option if your target audience is internal to your organization.

 |Accounts in any Microsoft Entra directory

 |All users and guests with a work or school account from Microsoft can use your application or API.
 This includes schools and businesses that use Microsoft 365.